SheepTester-forks/curricular-analytics-exploration/README.md

 ## How to use a data refresh

-1.  `Makefile`: Update these variables:
+1. Makefile: Update these variables:

-    - `year` - the final year available.
+    - `year` - the starting year of the current academic year.
-    - `prereq-term` - the term from which prereqs will be used for the prereq tree.
+    - `prereq-term` - the current term.
+Used for the prereq tree.
     - `prereqs` and `plans` - if the paths to the new files changed.

 1.  `university.py`: Update these variables:

-    - `majors_file` - if the paths to the new files changed.
     - `curriculum_priority`, `college_codes`, `college_names` - if there's a new college.

 1. You may need to get a new version of `isis_major_code_list.csv` for any new majors.